 Community Engagement includes:

-- March for Our Lives Action Fund (Parkland, FL) – Vice Chair and Board member
+- March for Our Lives Action Fund (Parkland, FL) – Secretary and Board member

 - Melissa has served on many other boards and capital campaign committees, as well as volunteered for many charitable and political causes.